-Many people experience knee pain throughout their life, as a knee pain doctor in Austin, TX knows.
+Many people experience knee pain throughout their life, as a knee pain doctor in Austin, TX from Austin Physical Therapy knows.
 Knee pain can happen because you pushed too hard when you were working out, you were carrying heavy groceries when you went up four flights to your apartment, or because you tweaked it when you played a pickup game of football over the weekend.
 Whatever the reason, knee pain can come and go or it can linger and make daily activities much harder.
 Experiencing minor knee pain is usually normal because it often goes away on its own.
 However, if you are feeling any pain that has not improved for several weeks or has particularly severe symptoms like excessive swelling or stiffness, you may want to see a new pain doctor so that you can have it evaluated.
 When you are experiencing knee pain and are looking for a solution to help you get back on your feet comfortably, turn to the team at Austin Physical Therapy.
 We can help you understand what is causing your knee pain and learn which pain management solution is right for you.

 How will a knee doctor diagnose your knee pain?

 There are a few ways that a knee pain doctor in Austin, Texas may choose to diagnose your knee pain.
 During your initial physical exam, a knee pain doctor will do a series of tests and ask you several questions.They will ask you about your medical history, what symptoms you are experiencing and how long you have been experiencing your symptoms.
 They will ask you questions about your lifestyle such as your level of activity and the type of work that you do.
 When you go in for your first appointment, here are a few questions you can expect to answer?

 - What were you doing when you noticed the knee pain for the first time?

 - How long has the knee pain been going on?

 - Where is your knee pain located (to the side, above your knee cap, behind your knee)?

 - What medication have you been taking, if any, for your knee pain?